Defenceman: Parallel Ice (Non-Canonical Saga)

 “Harold called,” she says.

-“I spoke with him,” Charles answers.
-“He’s wavering, I’m not.”
+“I spoke with him.”
+Charles moves past her.
+“He’s wavering.
+I’m not.”

-“Father,” she begins carefully, “the Council’s trail isn’t buried anymore, Rourke’s team will keep digging, they’ll unearth our connection.”
+“Father,” she begins carefully, “the Council’s trail isn’t buried anymore.
+Rourke’s team will keep digging.
+They’ll unearth our connection.”

 Charles sets his glass down, voice calm.
 “Then they’ll find the same thing they always do—competition, lobbying, influence.
 Standard business.”